Transcendental Meditation technique

 The Transcendental Meditation (TM) technique is that associated with Transcendental Meditation, developed by the Indian spiritual figure Maharishi Mahesh Yogi.
 It uses a private mantra and is practised for 20 minutes twice per day while sitting comfortably with closed eyes.
-TM instruction encourages students to be not alarmed by random thoughts which arise and to easily return to the mantra once aware of them.
+TM instruction encourages students to be not distracted by random thoughts which arise and to easily return to the mantra once aware of them.

 Advocates of TM claim that the technique promotes a state of relaxed awareness, stress-relief, creativity, and efficiency, as well as physiological benefits such as reducing the risk of heart disease and high blood pressure.
 The technique is purported to allow practitioners to experience higher states of consciousness.
 Advanced courses supplement the TM technique with the TM-Sidhi program.

 The methodological quality of scientific research on the therapeutic benefits of meditation in general is poor, because of the varying theoretical approaches and frequent confirmation bias in individual studies.
 A 2012 meta-analysis published in Psychological Bulletin, which reviewed 163 individual studies, found that Transcendental Meditation performed no better overall than other meditation techniques in improving psychological variables.
 A 2014 Cochrane review of four trials found that it was impossible to draw any conclusions about whether TM is effective in preventing cardiovascular disease, as the scientific literature on TM was limited and at "serious risk of bias".
 A 2015 systematic review and meta-analysis of 12 studies found that TM may effectively reduce blood pressure compared to control groups.